Dustin A. Moskovitz Buys 500,000 Shares of Asana, Inc. (NYSE:ASAN) Stock

-Asana, Inc. (NYSE:ASAN) CEO Dustin A. Moskovitz acquired 500,000 shares of Asana stock in a transaction dated Wednesday, January 26th.
-The stock was purchased at an average cost of $51.67 per share, for a total transaction of $25,835,000.00.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Asana, Inc. (NYSE:ASAN) CEO Dustin A. Moskovitz purchased 500,000 shares of the stock in a transaction dated Wednesday, February 2nd.
+The stock was purchased at an average cost of $50.59 per share, for a total transaction of $25,295,000.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.

-Asana (NYSE:ASAN) last posted its quarterly earnings data on Thursday, December 2nd.
-The company reported ($0.23) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.27) by $0.04.
+Asana (NYSE:ASAN) last released its earnings results on Thursday, December 2nd.
+The company reported ($0.23) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.27) by $0.04.
+The firm had revenue of $100.30 million during the quarter, compared to the consensus estimate of $93.90 million.
 Asana had a negative return on equity of 199.15% and a negative net margin of 77.59%.
-The company had revenue of $100.30 million for the quarter, compared to the consensus estimate of $93.90 million.
-During the same period in the previous year, the business earned ($0.42) EPS.
-Asana’s revenue for the quarter was up 70.3% compared to the same quarter last year.
-On average, sell-side analysts forecast that Asana, Inc. will post -1.46 EPS for the current fiscal year.
+The firm’s revenue for the quarter was up 70.3% compared to the same quarter last year.
+During the same period in the prior year, the firm posted ($0.42) earnings per share.
+On average, research analysts forecast that Asana, Inc. will post -1.46 EPS for the current fiscal year.

-Several research firms have recently weighed in on ASAN.
-KeyCorp reduced their price objective on Asana from $103.00 to $97.00 and set an “overweight” rating on the stock in a research note on Friday, January 14th.
-Zacks Investment Research lowered Asana from a “hold” rating to a “sell” rating in a research report on Wednesday, December 8th.
-DA Davidson began coverage on Asana in a research report on Wednesday, January 5th.
-They set a “neutral” rating and a $65.00 price target on the stock.
-Piper Sandler reduced their price target on Asana from $140.00 to $100.00 in a research report on Monday, January 10th.
-Finally, Oppenheimer reduced their price target on Asana from $115.00 to $100.00 and set an “outperform” rating on the stock in a research report on Wednesday, January 12th.
-One analyst has rated the stock with a sell rating, five have assigned a hold rating and seven have given a buy rating to the stock.
-According to data from MarketBeat, the company presently has a consensus rating of “Hold” and an average target price of $86.77.
+A number of equities analysts have weighed in on the company.
+DA Davidson started coverage on Asana in a research note on Wednesday, January 5th.
+They set a “neutral” rating and a $65.00 price objective on the stock.
+Morgan Stanley decreased their price target on Asana from $151.00 to $80.00 and set an “equal weight” rating on the stock in a research note on Monday, December 13th.
+Oppenheimer decreased their price target on Asana from $115.00 to $100.00 and set an “outperform” rating on the stock in a research note on Wednesday, January 12th.
+Robert W. Baird reaffirmed a “buy” rating and set a $109.00 price objective on shares of Asana in a research report on Friday, December 3rd.
+Finally, Piper Sandler decreased their price objective on Asana from $140.00 to $100.00 in a research report on Monday, January 10th.
+Five investment analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
+According to MarketBeat, the company has a consensus rating of “Buy” and an average price target of $79.62.

 About Asana